-To the extent that a gift to any person other than spouse exceeds \$3,000 in a given year, it must be reported with the federal income tax returns for that year.
+To the extent that a gift to any person other than spouse exceeds \$3,000 in a given year, it must be reported for that year on Form 709, U.S. Quarterly Gift Return.
 If the giver does not file a return and pay the tax, the recipient is responsible for payment.